heronmaioli/02-dtmoney/README.md

 ### Description

 A basic account management project carried out through the course [Ignite - ReactJs (https://www.rocketseat.com.br/ignite)], with the aim of presenting the notions of:
--creating custom hooks
+- Creating custom hooks
--TypeScript
+- TypeScript
--js styling with Styled-Components
+- Js styling with Styled-Components
--local api with mirage.js
+- Local api with mirage.js